Advancing DEI Within the IBD Community

 • Supporting Gender Nonconforming Campers: Support plans are developed in collaboration with all campers who identify as gender nonconforming and their parents to ensure their needs are understood prior to camp.

-Enhancing Black/African American IBD Care
+Research to Help Enhancing Black/African American IBD Care

 Foundation’s grant team leaders and their local community advisory committee meet in Birmingham to discuss ongoing grant efforts.